Donate to Save Human History

-Oral traditions are important in African history and culture.
-One such oral tradition is hand-clapping games played by children throughout Africa.
-Liberian clapping games are a form of play that involves rhythmic hand movements and chants.
-They are popular among children in Liberia and other parts of West Africa.
-Clapping games can help children develop coordination, memory, and social skills.
+Oral traditions are central to African history and culture.
+One beloved tradition is the hand-clapping games played by children across the continent.
+In Liberia and other parts of West Africa, these rhythmic games mix play, song, and movement, helping children build coordination, memory, and social skills.

 African Hand Clapping Games